oehf/ipf/platform-camel/ihe/xds/src/site/markdown/iti62.md

-## `xds-iti62` component
+## `rmd-iti62` component

-The xds-iti62 component provides interfaces for actors of the *Delete Document Set* IHE transaction (ITI-62), which is described in the [IHE IT Infrastructure Technical Framework, Volume 2b , Section 3.62]((https://ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_TF_Vol2b.pdf).
+The rmd-iti62 component provides interfaces for actors of the *Remove Metadata* IHE transaction (ITI-62), which is described in the [IHE IT Infrastructure Supplement "Remove Metadata and Documents" (RMD)](http://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RMD.pdf), Section 3.62.

 ### Actors